Finatrades/finatradesgold/replit.md

 Preferred communication style: Simple, everyday language.

+**System Reports Email:** System@finatrades.com
+All system-generated reports (security audits, CSRF reports, compliance reports, etc.) should be sent to this email address.

 ## System Architecture

 The platform uses a client-server architecture with a React frontend and an Express Node.js backend.
 Data persistence is handled by PostgreSQL.